Multiplicative Inverse Calculator

 1⅜?
 We simply flip the two expressions to get the inverses of the fractions:

 Well, that was a piece of cake, wouldn't you say?
 Arguably, there might be more to arithmetics than just flipping fractions.
-Fortunately, we have all of Omni's dedicated calculators to help us along the way!
+Fortunately, we have all of Omni's to help us along the way!